 In PCB solder or solder pin termination, electrical connection is made by soldering wires or pins onto a printed circuit board.
 With solder cup terminations, soldering the connector onto the mounting location creates an electrical connection.
 Through hole technology (THT) mounts components on PCBs by inserting component leads in the board and then soldering the pins on the other side.

-When selecting electrical connectors, there are a number of factors which may be important to consider, depending on the type of connector and its application.
+When selecting electrical connectors, there are a number of factors that may be important to consider, depending on the type of connector and its application.

 Performance parameters describe the conditions at which an electrical connector is designed to operate.